 "Little by little, as the twilight of ancient things was approaching, a sufficient shadow was created around the monarchy for the sombre splendor, peculiar to great men of revolutions, to become visible to the eye.
 MIRABEAU WAS BEGINNING TO RADIATE."

-Original from UNIVERSITY OF CHICAGO There is one of the fine "inspiration-stimulators" of modern literature.
+There is one of the fine "inspiration-stimulators" of modern literature.
 May you feel the thrill and upward urge of that passage.
 May you see in your mind's eye all that it would convey-the sombre background, the brilliant central figure RADIATING POWER.
 A genuine CONQUERING CHIEF.